Tom maintains a busy practice encompassing a wide range of work.

-He also maintains a busy paper-based practice and undertakes pleading and advisory work in all areas.
-He aims to combine a thorough and analytical approach with clear and pragmatic advice, and enjoys grappling with difficult points of law.
+Alongside his court practice, he undertakes pleading and advisory work in all areas.
+He aims to provide high quality advice in a clear, coherent and pragmatic manner, and enjoys grappling with difficult points of law.

-Tom graduated from University College London with a First Class degree in Law.
-He holds an LLM from the University of Cambridge.
-He has been awarded the Prince of Wales Scholarship and David Karmel Scholarship by Gray's Inn and has interned at the European Court of Human Rights and the International Criminal Court.
+Tom graduated from University College London with a First Class bachelor’s degree in Law.
+He holds a Masters in Law from the University of Cambridge, where he specialised in commercial and human rights law.
+He has been awarded the Prince of Wales Scholarship and David Karmel Scholarship by Gray's Inn.
+Prior to joining Chambers, he worked at the European Court of Human Rights in Strasbourg and the International Criminal Court in The Hague.

 Tom undertakes work on a CFA basis in appropriate cases and is happy to provide lectures on all aspects of his practice.
 He is also a Panel Member for the Bar Pro Bono Unit.